 Engineered wood flooring has been created to overcome issues when installing in a kitchen, convervatory or any space with high amounts of temperature and humidity changes.
 The layers of plywood make the product much more stable and gives you far more flexibility than any solid wood flooring.
 Unlike solid wood, this product can be floated over an underlay (rather than fixed in position with glue or nails) and also installed over underfloor heating.
 It is almost impossible to tell when installed whether it is solid or engineered wood as the surface is still solid wood and looks identical.

 Before fitting your wood floor you must remember to let the floor acclimatise for at least 3-5 days.
-Engineered wood flooring is available with either a traditional tongue and groove fit or a click fit system.
+This type of flooring is available with either a traditional tongue and groove fit or a click fit system.
 Both profile types can be floated over an underlay or fixed directly down to the subfloor with adhesive.
-Engineered wood can be installed on top of a wood or concrete subfloor assuming it is free of any indulations.
+Installation can be achieved over the top of a wood or concrete subfloor assuming it is free of any indulations.
 The preparation of the subfloor is paramount as this will make the fitting process must easier and also ensure the life of the product for many years.
 If you have chosen a pre-finished floor then you will be able to walk on it as soon as the installation is complete.
 However, if you have opted for unfinished wood flooring you will need to ensure that the surface is protected from daily wear and tear by adding the recommended amount of lacquer or oil.

 To finish the look of your room, cover any expansion gaps, pipe holes or gaps in doorways you may want to have a look at our Hardwood Accessories, which include a full range of mouldings to match or complement your choice in flooring.